Abuu-Ubaadah/Abuu-Ubaadah/README.md

 - 👋 Ahla wa Sahla, I’m @Abuu-Ubaadah from Indonesia.
 - ✨ Wish I was like you ... always ready ... perfect codie ... maybe I'd try harder ...
 You'd lower your expert standards ...
 - 👀 I’m interested in Software Engineering and Halal Business Developing.
-- 🌱 I’m currently learning Markup Languages of HTML5 and CSS3, then also PHP, and JS.
+- 🌱 I’m currently learning Markup Languages of HTML5 and CSS3, then also PHP, JavaScript, Laravel (Filament & Livewire), React JS, CSS Framework (Tailwind & Bootsrap) and also Dart, etc.
 - 💞️ I’m looking to collaborate on anything we can discuss.
 - 📫 I speak Indonesian, Malay, Arabic, and English.
 - 😄 Pronouns: He/Him.